 B. Eligibility: An applicant with the qualifications specified in Section 6.1 and who meets the requirements for an endorsement in Part II may obtain a professional teacher certificate by one of the following methods:

-(1) Successful completion of a preparation program for educational personnel approved by the State Board with the formal recommendation for certification from the institution, in accordance with Me.
-Dept. of Ed.
-Reg.
-114 and is in compliance with Me.
-Dept. of Ed.
-Reg.
-13.
+(1) Successful completion of a preparation program for educational personnel approved by the State Board with the formal recommendation for certification from the institution, in accordance with Maine Department of Education Regulation 114 and is in compliance with Maine Department of Education Regulation 13, if applicable.

-(2) Successful completion of a preparation program in any state subject to the Completion of an approved preparation program for the endorsement or certificate being sought with a formal recommendation for certification from the institution; and
+(2) Successful completion of an approved preparation program for the endorsement or certificate being sought, in any state, district, United States territory or other country, along with a formal recommendation for certification from the institution.

-(B) Five years prior to applying for Maine certification, the applicant has three years of successful teaching experience under an appropriate comparable certificate in the same certification subject area and grade level in any state.

 C. Term